 Prior to this offering, we granted awards under our 2013 Plan.
-Following the completion of this offering, we expect to grant stock and stock-based awards under our 2020 Equity Incentive Plan (the "2020 Plan").
-The following summaries describe the 2013 Plan and what we anticipate to be the material terms of our 2020 Plan.
-These summaries are not complete descriptions of all of the terms and are qualified in their entirety by reference to our 2013 Plan and 2020 Plan, each of which will be filed as exhibits to the registration statement of which this prospectus is a part.
+Following the completion of this offering, we expect to grant stock and stock-based awards under our 2020 Plan and our 2020 ESPP.
+The following summaries describe the 2013 Plan and what we anticipate to be the material terms of our 2020 Plan and our 2020 ESPP.
+These summaries are not complete descriptions of all of the terms and are qualified in their entirety by reference to our 2013 Plan, 2020 Plan, and 2020 ESPP, each of which will be filed as exhibits to the registration statement of which this prospectus is a part.
 Following its adoption by our board of directors, our 2020 Plan is the only plan under which we may grant stock and stock-based awards.